Bolz Center for Arts Administration

 A generous gift from Robert, Anne, John, and Marian Bolz, and the Eugenie Mayer Bolz Family Foundation, helped establish the Bolz Center in 1993, which quickly became the leader in arts administration education.
 The center serves as a model for exploration through consulting projects, national initiatives, and experiences that engage alumni and colleagues around the world.

 The center trains leaders through a focused curriculum, discussion, research, and analysis of arts and cultural nonprofit management, refining management and leadership in this challenging, rewarding, and ever-changing field.

 In 1969, Management and Human Resources Professor E. Arthur (Al) Prieve, along with Wisconsin Union Theater Director Fan Taylor, and William Dawson with the Association of College, University and Community Arts Administrators (now Association of Performing Arts Professionals) recognized the need for arts professionals to have business training to lead arts organizations.
 The center offered a two-year, full-time Master of Arts-Business: Arts Administration degree.
 In 2004, the two-year, full-time MA program in arts administration transitioned to the MBA.
 Then in December 2019, the Bolz Center launched a new one-year Master of Arts-Business: Arts and Creative Enterprise Leadership (MA-ACE) degree to reach a wider student audience.
-The MBA Program will sunset in Spring 2023 and MA-ACE will be the sole degree focus.
+The MBA Program sunset in Spring 2023 and MA-ACE is now the sole degree focus.